open-toolchain/tekton-catalog/container-registry/README.md

 * **built-image**: (optional) The Image PipelineResource that will be created as output of this task.

+## icr-check-va-scan

-## Vulnerability Advisor helper task: icr-check-va-scan
+Vulnerability Advisor helper task

 ### Context - ConfigMap/Secret